-Djokovic beats Ruud to equal Federer's ATP record
+Djokovic beats Ruud to equal Federer ATP record

-ATP Finals: Novak Djokovic beats Casper Ruud to equal Roger Federer record
+ATP Finals: Novak Djokovic beats Casper Ruud to equal Roger Federer's record

 Last updated on .From the section Tennis

-Former world number one Novak Djokovic beats Casper Ruud for a record-equalling sixth ATP Finals success.
+Former world number one Novak Djokovic beat Casper Ruud for a record-equalling sixth ATP Finals title.

+The 35-year-old Serbian beat his Norwegian opponent 7-5 6-3 in Turin on Sunday.

+Victory for Djokovic in the season-ending event caps a year in which he was forced to miss two majors because of his reluctance to take a Covid-19 vaccination.

 More to follow.